syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Sets the text for the Browse button.
+Sets the text for the browse button.